How to Select an Onsite Grooming School

-Proximity of schools can be a highly-overrated attribute.
+The proximity of schools can be a highly-overrated attribute.

-The odds that the best curriculum to meet their educational goals just happens to be their neighborhood would not get anyone far gambling in Las Vegas.
-We’ve heard every excuse why students cannot travel outside of their area to attend school for several weeks.
+The odds that the best curriculum to meet their educational goals just happen to be their neighborhood would not get anyone far gambling in Las Vegas.
+We’ve heard every excuse for why students cannot travel outside of their area to attend school for several weeks.
 Some of them are very good excuses.
 Fight the limitations preventing you from getting the best education to meet your career goals.

-At GroomerTALK℠ Community we hear buyer’s remorse from students wishing they had found a way to travel to their first choice of grooming school.
+At GroomerTALK℠ Community, we hear buyer’s remorse from students wishing they had found a way to travel to their first choice of grooming school.

 Schools may offer more than one course.
 We suggest you take the longest pet grooming course.
-Successful pet groomers know the learning mode continues for at least the first 5 years of their careers.
+Successful pet groomers know the learning mode continues for at least the first five years of their careers.

 Questions to ask prospective grooming schools.